How to Become a Saint

 Don’t be Deceived

-However, there are some who think we are on the right path towards becoming a saint.
-But they have been deceived.
 You see, even if we spend our time with “religious” things, and don’t waist any of our precious time with fruitless endeavors, if we aren’t truly growing and growing in goodness–losing our sinful personalities and habits…becoming like Christ-growing towards true sanctity, we are doing something very wrong.
+We aren’t walking on the way of perfection towards sanctity.

-God expects us to seek to perfectly obey Him by making “holiness perfect in the fear of God” (2 Corinthians 7:1).
+God expects us strive to perfectly obey Him by making “holiness perfect in the fear of God” (2 Corinthians 7:1).
 Nothing else is true obedience to God.

-Growing in knowledge and works of the faith does’t necessarily mean we are on the right path either.
-We must be growing in love…not worldly love of pleasing others like most of the world is caught into today, but true love of sacrificing and suffering to save souls, forgiving others, stopping our offences and becoming more like Christ every day.
+Growing in prayers, knowledge and works of the faith does’t necessarily mean we are on the right path either.
+We must be growing in love…not worldly love of pleasing others and making friends like most of the world is caught into today, but true love of sacrificing and suffering to save souls, denying ourselves of worldly pleasures, forgiving others who offend us, stopping our offences, so to becoming more like Christ every day.

 The devil loves to sneak into those who God has richly blessed and perform great works, who have an appearance of great faith.
 Beware!
 The devil steals our souls through our pride.